Watchmaker Glossary

 Free exhaust

-Escapement that has no contact with the balance wheel or pendulum except during release and impulse, for example in anchor and detent escapements.
+An escapement which has no contact with the balance or pendulum except during disengagement and impulse, for example in anchor and detent escapements.

 Magnetic escapement